balena-io/balena-cli/doc/cli.markdown

 #### --commit, -c &#60;hash&#62;

-a specific application commit to preload, use "latest" to specify the latest commit (ignored if no appId is given)
+the commit hash for a specific application release to preload, use "latest" to specify the latest release (ignored if no appId is given)

 #### --splash-image, -s &#60;splashImage.png&#62;